Reckoning Plugin Edit or Workaround

 Is there an easy fix/ plugin edit to pull in private posts?
 If not, any other workaround suggestions for tracking students' private posts?

-#1 Updated by Luke Waltzer almost 5 years ago
+#1 Updated by Luke Waltzer over 5 years ago

 - Category name set to WordPress Plugins